 Most faculty are acutely aware of the benefits of personalized teaching—but given the decrease in funding and the resultant increase in class sizes, few have the time to give each and every student the individualized attention they need.
-Moreover, measuring outcomes of personalized, “deeper learning” approaches is a real challenge.
+Moreover, measuring the outcomes of personalized, “deeper learning” approaches is a real challenge.

-Traditional teaching models are built around assessment of students, which makes assessment of the program as a whole and faculty rather straightforward.
+Traditional teaching models are built around the assessment of students, which makes assessment of the program as a whole and faculty rather straightforward.
 But those models are aging fast, and education institutions that cling to them put themselves at risk of losing relevancy.
 To measure the effectiveness of these “newfangled” programs, education institutions must take advantage of data and analytics that provide learning personalization and measure outcomes in a personalized way.